Differences Between Scholarships & Grants

 Important Dates

-• Set reminders to submit your applications ahead of time to avoid missing out on valuable opportunities.
+- Set reminders to submit your applications ahead of time to make sure to take advantage of valuable opportunities.

 Specific Grant Programs Overview